Locke St. John

-Kenton Locke St. John (born January 31, 1993) is an American professional baseball relief pitcher in the Minnesota Twins organization.
+Kenton Locke St. John (born January 31, 1993) is an American former professional baseball relief pitcher.
 He has previously played in Major League Baseball (MLB) for the Texas Rangers and Chicago Cubs.

 Career

 St. John attended Pell City High School in Pell City, Alabama.
 He played college baseball at Southern Union Community College for two years and then transferred to the University of South Alabama for one season.
 He was drafted by the Detroit Tigers in the 32nd round, with the 970th overall selection, of the 2014 MLB draft.

 Detroit Tigers

 St. John spent the 2014 through 2017 seasons in the Tigers organization.
 During his time with them, he played for the GCL Tigers, Connecticut Tigers, West Michigan Whitecaps, and Lakeland Flying Tigers.
 During the 2017 season, he converted from a conventional over the top pitcher, into a side-armer.